416 – Unmanned Aircraft Systems (UAS)

 H. Reporting

 2. Legislative reporting will be in accordance with the Texas Government Code, Title 4; Subtitle B; Chapter 423; Section 423.008.
-Reporting shall be not earlier than January 1 and not later than January 15 of each odd-numbered year and shall be for the preceding 24 months.
-The report shall be retained for public viewing and posted to the HCSO website.
+Reporting will be no earlier than January 1 and not later than January 15 of each odd-numbered year and will be for the preceding 24 months.
+The report will be retained for public viewing and posted to the HCSO website.
 The report must include:

 a.
-The number of times an sUAS was used, organized by date, time, location and types of incidents and types of justification for use.
+The number of times a sUAS was used, organized by date, time, location and types of incidents and types of justification for use.

 b.
-The number of criminal investigations aided by the use of an sUAS and a description of how the sUAS aided each investigation.
+The number of criminal investigations aided by the use of a sUAS and a description of how the sUAS aided each investigation.

 d.
 The type of information collected on an individual, residence, property, or area that was not the subject of a law enforcement operation and the frequency of the collection of this information.